lyoshenka/cloudflare-ddns/README.md

 ./ddns.php
 ```

-If everythings works, put it in your crontab.
+If everything works, put it in your crontab.

 ```
 0 * * * * /path/to/cloudflare-ddns/ddns.php -s